Revised January, 2022

 This policy is also available to print (PDF).

+Anytime a full-time faculty member, or that faculty member’s spouse or domestic partner, becomes a parent by childbirth or adoption of a minor, the faculty member shall, upon written request to their Department Chair or Dean, be eligible for a paid parental leave of 15 consecutive weeks.
+This leave can be taken within one semester, or split across semesters if needed based on the timing of the childbirth or adoption.
 In order to facilitate coverage of work duties, the faculty member must provide reasonable advance notice of the need for leave.
 Parental leave must be completed within the first year of the child’s birth or adoption.

 To the extent that the circumstances giving rise to leave under this policy also qualify the faculty member for leave under the Family and Medical Leave Act, the leaves will run concurrently.
 This policy does not preclude a Department Chair or Dean from providing additional, unpaid leave consistent with other University policies.